hashicorp/vault/website/source/guides/operations/seal-wrap.html.md

 HSM for decryption via  **PKCS \#11 API**.
 Once the master key is decrypted, Vault uses the master key to decrypt the encryption key to resume with Vault operations.

-In addition, when integrated with a FIPS 140-2 certified HSM, Vault can take advantage of the HSM to ensure that the Critical Security Parameters (CSPs) are protected in a compliant fashion.
-This feature is called ***Seal Wrap***.

 ## Reference Material